DevelopmentCats/LAMathome-HomeAssistant/README.md

    - Enter your Home Assistant instance URL (e.g., "http(s)://your_homeassistant_url") when prompted for `HA_URL`.
    - Enter a long-lived access token from your Home Assistant instance when prompted for `HA_TOKEN`.
 3. Once configured, you can control your Home Assistant entities through LAMatHome.
 For example:
-   - "Turn on the living room lights"
+   - "Save Note Home Assistant Turn on the living room lights"
-   - "Set the thermostat to 72 degrees"
+   - "Save Note Home Assistant Set the thermostat to 72 degrees"
-   - "Is the front door locked?"
+   - "Save Note Home Assistant Toggle Bedroom off"

 The integration will attempt to find the best match for your requested entity and perform the appropriate action.